-We are beginning to think about how poor a place earth would be if the mechanization of living were to deprive us of the contacts we gain in voluntary association with our neighbours.
-Major-General Georges P. Vanier, Governor General of Canada, said to a Canadian Welfare Council conference of community leaders from across Canada early in 1962: "as our society grows ever more and more complicated and more personal, the need for voluntary work becomes daily greater, for it is essential that there be preserved a balance between complexity and conscience."
+We are beginning to think about how deficient life on earth would be if we allowed the mechanization of living to deprive us of the contacts we gain in voluntary association with our neighbours.
+Major-General Georges P. Vanier, Governor General of Canada from 1959 until his death in 1967, said to a Canadian Welfare Council conference of community leaders from across Canada early in 1962: "as our society grows ever more and more complicated and more personal, the need for voluntary work becomes daily greater, for it is essential that there be preserved a balance between complexity and conscience."